 1. Work on commercials, shorts, shoot music videos for friends bands, or actively seek out a band you like and offer to do their video for free.

-2. Any shmuck can pick up a camera and shoot something, then edit it with final cut or iMovie.
-But learn pacing, learn cinematography (not just lighting, but how to composite a shot), learn to move the camera and learn how certain moves effect you emotionally as an audience member.
+2. Any schmuck can pick up a camera and shoot something, then edit it with final cut or iMovie.
+But learn pacing, learn cinematography (not just lighting, but how to composite a shot), learn to move the camera and learn how certain moves affect you emotionally as an audience member.

 3. Watch tons of films, review them, pick them apart.
 Find your favorite films and rip it to shreds, watch it over and over again.
 Watch how the production design and color grade make it look and feel, try to figure out why they decided to cut, or stay on a shot longer.
 Decide why the director chose the shots he did.
 95% of what you do is choosing shots and casting actors.

 Always have plates spinning, balls in motion, never let anything rest when you can do it.